-It’s just the second week of October, and we’ve already pulled out the slow cooker!
+It's officially autumn!
 We love this time of year not only for the crisp weather, but also because there are so many delicious fall recipes to make.

 Using our slow cooker makes weeknight dinners a breeze, especially as the school days get busier and the nights get cooler.
 We like to make meal planning easy by designating one night per week to the slow cooker; it’s especially nice to walk in the door and smell dinner being cooked for you!